KhaledButainy/X11_UI_Channel/README.md

 - Make sure you have the necessary permissions to run the server and client programs.
 - If your client machine is not in the same network as your server machine, then you need to establish a VPN connection first.
 - If you encounter any issues related to X11 libraries or missing headers, make sure you have the X11 development libraries installed on your system.

-## Recommendations:

-- Use this appliacation between Linux based systems only as it is not yet tested on MacOS.